 Sandy states – sisters Eliza-Jane and Bella Liddell, niece Bessie Walker and Mr Potts have left Bethel yesterday and somehow as expected, he gives us no idea where they were destined.
 (Howard 2008, Lesley Angel Pvt.
 Comm.)

-“Mr Potts” was Charles Potts the brother of Elizabeth Potts who Allan married in 1906.
+“Mr Potts” was Charles Potts the brother of Elizabeth Potts who married Allan Walker of St Fort in 1906.
 He worked on and moved between the farms.

-As discussed, the months of December 1901 and January 1902 were the worst months for infections and deaths at the Harrismith Camp.
-Bessie Walker was unfortunately caught up in this wave.
+Leniency, however, couldn’t protect them from the scourge of the camps.
+The months of December 1901 and January 1902 were the worst months for infectious diseases and deaths at the Harrismith camp and Bessie Walker was unfortunately caught up in this wave.
 She contracted dysentery and died on 4 December 1901, aged just 21.
 This was the same day that the Bluegumbush Liddells left the camp.
-As a voluntary inmate she had some dispensations and was being treated at the Harrismith Cottage Hospital when she died, rather than in the camp hospital.
-21 One can but wonder who from the family was there to support her.
+She was being treated at the Harrismith Cottage Hospital when she died, rather than in the camp hospital which suggests some preference from the authorities.
+38 One can but wonder who from the family was there to support her.
 She is also remembered on the Harrismith camp memorial.